 If you don’t have access to enoki mushrooms, feel free to substitute them with creminis or oysters or even button mushrooms would be fine.
 I found mine at an Asian supermarket for about a dollar for a bunch.
 If you’re only seeing them at your gourmet super market for $6, I say go with creminis.
 That’s highway robbery!

-I served mine over brown rice but if you’re staying away from it for whatever reason, you could always do cauliflower rice!
+I like to serve mine with white or brown rice but if you’re staying away from it for whatever reason, you could always do cauliflower rice!

-And like all things, this is so awesome with a fried egg on top.
+And like all things, an additional fried egg is best.
+For instance, this stir-fry ALSO benefits tremendously with a fried egg on top.

 - 1 teaspoon olive oil

 - 1/4 cup brown rice

 - 1/2 cup water

 - 1 teaspoon mirin

 - 2 teaspoons sesame oil or olive oil